What Are the Cheapest Campervans in the UK?

 Mercedes Campervan parked in a remote spot

-So, which is the most affordable campervan in the UK?
+In summary, which is the most affordable campervan in the UK?

 It really depends.
 Affordability isn’t just about the initial purchase price – it depends on long-term costs too.
 While a T25 or T4 may be cheaper to buy, they may need more repairs and maintenance than a newer campervan, which also comes with a manufacturer’s warranty.
 Owning a classic camper can also be a lot of fun – if you’re looking for a camper with character and have time for lots of TLC.